Integrate Adyen MarketPay into your platform.

 Since KYC verification is usually performed asynchronously, its result is sent to your backend as a notification.
 To accept these notifications, configure them as described in Set up notifications.

 After creating account holders with the basic information, you can immediately start processing payments for them.
-In this case, the amount customers pay to your marketplace should be split between a sub-merchant's account and your marketplace account.
+In this case, the amount customers pay to your platform should be split between a sub-merchant's account and your platform account.

 To do this, make an